 Whilst we’re not working while we’re away, I do sometimes write articles for online publications for money.
 It’s not a lot, infact, it barely covers the cost of me purchasing my reads on kindle… which in a circular fashion I really love… that I’m writing to be able to afford to read.

-In the past eight months we’ve travelled to Greece, I walked from Hungary to Italy, where we then ended up spending six weeks, including Sicily and the Aeolian islands.
+In the past eight months we’ve travelled to Greece and I walked from Hungary to Italy.
+Here we then ended up spending six weeks travelling the mainland, including Sicily and the Aeolian islands.
 From there we went to the Western Cape of South Africa and the North and East coast’s of Brazil.
-Our favourite places so far have been Sifnos in Greece, Umbria in Italy, Plettenberg Bay in South Africa and Jericoacoara in Brazil.
+Our favourite places so far have been: Sifnos in Greece, Umbria in Italy, Plettenberg Bay in South Africa and Jericoacoara in Brazil.

 Until next time xo